bitaps-com/wallet-api-examples/php/README.md

     )

 _"wallet_id" parameter you should keep safe, in case no password or otp to your wallet this code give you full access to wallet.
-We recommend set password to your wallet._
+We recommend setting a password for your wallet._

 ### Step 2 Create wallet address: